Related Materials: More Employees & Workplaces Guidance | All Guidance | More Languages

 - Have extra seating and shade areas to maintain physical distancing.

-- Have crew members who live or travel together also work together.
+- Staff work crews with members who live or travel together.

 Your employer must always make sure you have bathrooms and handwashing stations.